-This fiscal year, we inspected 36 dams during the triennial dam inspection program.
+This fiscal year, the WRC inspected 36 dams during the triennial dam inspection program.
 In general, Oakland County's dams were found to be in fair to good condition.

-There are 429 storm systems overseen by our office with more than 545 miles of enclosed storm drains and 215 miles of open channel storm drain.
+There are 429 storm systems overseen by the WRC with more than 545 miles of enclosed storm drains and 215 miles of open channel storm drain.
 Additionally, there are 40 lake level control structures and 10 pump stations.
-As part of the County's Municipal Separate Storm Sewer System permit, we inspect and clean manholes and catch basins.
+As part of the County's Municipal Separate Storm Sewer System permit, the WRC inspects and cleans manholes and catch basins.
 These inspections ensure that the storm systems stay in good condition while periodic cleaning removes any accumulated dirt and debris preventing it from entering the County's lakes, rivers and streams.
 See Figure 3: Manhole Inspections.

-We operate and maintain 10 regional sewage disposal systems and 26 local sanitary systems which include more than 1,600 miles of sanitary and combined sewer, 11 water resource recovery facilities, four retention treatment basins, three septage unloading facilities and 159 sewage pump stations.
+The WRC operates and maintains 10 regional sewage disposal systems and 26 local sanitary systems which include more than 1,600 miles of sanitary and combined sewer, 11 water resource recovery facilities, four retention treatment basins, three septage unloading facilities and 159 sewage pump stations.

 One of the key performance indicators for sanitary and combined systems is the number of inspections of gravity mains.
-We inspected over 82 miles of gravity main in 2022.
-This is based on asset management plans for each system where assets are inspected at 5-, 10- or 15-year intervals depending on their criticality, condition and the level of service dedicated to each system.
+The WRC has inspected over 82 miles of gravity main in FY 2022.
+This is based on asset management plans for each system where assets are inspected at 5-, 10- or 15-year intervals depending on their criticality, condition and the level of service dedicated each system.
 See Figure 4: Inspected Sewer Mains.

 Once inspected, findings are entered into an asset management program which adds any needed interventions into a 5-year plan.
 Projects within the longrange plan are prioritized by condition and criticality.
-Many of the findings turn into future capital projects.
+Many of the findings ultimately turn into future capital projects.